 📍 Address: Yellow Square, Via Palestro 51, Rome, Italy 00185

 ☎️ Phone: +39 06 446 3554

 I stayed in a Superior 4 Bed Female Dorm for four nights.
-This room is normally more expensive than the standard mixed dorms, but they come with benefits of an in-room ensuite, a hair dryer and full-length mirror.
+This room usually is more expensive than the standard mixed dorms, but they come with the benefits of an in-room ensuite, a hairdryer and a full-length mirror.
 The room was clean and spacious, never feeling too packed even when all the beds were full.

-My only issue with the room was that it was very dark.
-It had one light which was set-up to not really light up the room properly.
-This is obviously great when you are trying to sleep but your roommates still need the light on, but it means that during the day the room isn’t that nice to hang out in.
+My only issue with the room was that it was very dark, as it had one dim light that didn’t light up the room properly.
+This is great when you are trying to sleep, but your roommates still need the light on, but it means that the room isn’t that nice to hang out in during the day.
 Not a major issue but just something I noticed.